data-science-with-r/data-visualization-transformation-project/README.md

 This final project consists of an exploratory data analysis and write up of results you discover.
 The data set you will be working with is a pre-packaged R data set called `OrchardSprays`.
-Your write up will consist of two sections.
+Your write up, in the project qmd, will consist of two sections.

 **Methods** - The methods section should include visualizations and summary statistics relevant to your research question(s).
 These should